cal-pratt/flexdi/docs/source/implicit_vs_explicit.rst

 To ensure that developers can reason about their code, all bindings in ``flexdi`` must be explicitly bound.
-This ensures that we do not create bindings for items where it is unclear about which dependencies will actually be used.
+This ensures that we do not create bindings for items where it is unclear about how dependencies are constructed.

 Errors on implicit bindings
 ---------------------------

-Going back to our previous Async Application example, lets say that we want to move the logic of our main method into a helper class called ``QueryService``.
+Going back to our previous Async Example, lets say that we want to move the logic of our main method into a helper class called ``QueryService``.